A Kernelization-Based Approach to Nonparametric Binary Choice Models: Introduction

-In this paper, we propose a computationally effective estimation method for a broad class of nonparametric BCMs.
+In light of these practical challenges, we propose a new estimation method for a broad class of nonparametric BCMs.
 We approximate the nonparametric component of covariates using functions in a reproducing kernel Hilbert space (RKHS), which can be viewed as a special sieve space, and couple it with further regularization through spectral cutoff for dimensional reduction.
 For the nonparametric error component, we follow \cite{gallant-nychka-87} and approximate its density by squared Hermite polynomials, resulting in simple closed-form approximate CDFs that can be easily evaluated without numerical integration.

 We highlight the key computational differences between using classical sieve choices (e.g., polynomials or splines) and using RKHS as special sieves.\footnote{The notations used here are temporary for illustration, with formal results presented in Section \ref{section-estimator-implementation}.} An estimator for a nonparametric function $G$ is often obtained by optimizing over a set of functions with certain basis functions, either by maximizing likelihood or minimizing least squares.
 Conventional sieve methods typically optimize over the coefficients of basis functions, which can become high-dimensional with multiple covariates.
 In contrast, when optimizing $G$ over an RKHS $\mathbb G_k$ with reproducing kernel $k(\cdot,\cdot)$, the estimator takes a different form.
-Here, $\mathbb G_k$ consists of functions spanned by $\{k(x,\cdot): x\in \mathbb R^d\}$, with the inner product induced by $\langle k(u,\cdot), k(v,\cdot) \rangle_{\mathbb{G}_k} = k(u,v)$; see Appendix \ref{appendix-rkhs} for a brief introduction to RKHSs and further references.
+Here, $\mathbb G_k$ consists of functions spanned by $\{k(x,\cdot): x\in \mathbb R^d\}$, with the inner product induced by $\langle k(s,\cdot), k(t,\cdot) \rangle_{\mathbb{G}_k} = k(s,t)$; see Appendix \ref{appendix-rkhs} for a brief introduction to RKHSs and further references.
 Specifically, for observed covariates $X_1,\dots,X_n$, the optimization over $\mathbb G_k$ effectively reduces to optimizing over the coefficients of $k(\cdot,X_i)$'s.\footnote{This follows from the representer theorem; see, e.g., Theorem 4.2 in \cite{scholkopf-smola-02}, and the references therein for the history of the development of the representer theorem. } Notably, the number of these coefficients is independent of the covariate dimension.